morya/py-scrm/CODEBUDDY.md

 - Uses threading.Event for clean thread shutdown coordination
 - Logging configuration using loguru is centralized in cfg.py and initialized before main application
 - GUI uses lambda functions for event handling
-- Application designed for Windows deployment (GitHub Actions uses windows-2019)
+- Application designed for Windows deployment (GitHub Actions uses windows-2022)
+- Uses uv for fast and reliable dependency management

 ## Deployment

 The project uses GitHub Actions for automated building on Windows.
 The workflow:
+1. Installs uv package manager
-1. Sets up Python 3.10 on Windows 2019
+2. Sets up Python 3.10 using uv
-2. Installs dependencies from requirements.txt
+3. Installs dependencies using uv sync --dev
-3. Uses PyInstaller to create a single executable
+4. Uses PyInstaller via uv run to create a single executable
-4. Outputs py-scrm.exe as the final artifact
+5. Outputs py-scrm.exe as the final artifact

 ## File Structure